Dr Mark William Busse

 ANTHRO 100 Human Cultures: Introduction to Social Anthropology

-I am seeking postgraduate students who are interested in Papua New Guinea, economic anthropology, anthropology and intellectual property, and the anthropology of museums.
+I provide supervision for postgraduate students who are interested in Papua New Guinea, economic anthropology, anthropology and intellectual property, and the anthropology of museums.

 Current PhD students